rakslice/launchy-sqlite/README.md

 # launchy-sqlite
-a Launchy plugin to use records from an SQLite database
+a Launchy plugin to search records from an SQLite database

 # To install